Element

 </elementExample>

-When represented using the DOM, the top node is an Element
+When represented using the DOM, the top node is an Element node for

-, which contains two child Element
+elementExample, which contains two child Element nodes, one for

-contains no child
+subelement1 and one for subelement2. subelement1 contains no child

 nodes.

-Elements may have attributes associated with them; since the Element
+Elements may have attributes associated with them; since the Element class

-property of the Node
+implements the Node protocol, the attributes property of the Node

 protocol may be used to retrieve a dictionary of the attributes for an element.